-For a while there was a bike I was curious about: the French-branded, Chinese-made Mash Adventure 400 (left) that was briefly available in France and may still be in the UK.
+For a while there was a bike I was curious about: the French-branded, Chinese-made Mash Adventure 400 (left) that was briefly available in France and the UK alongside other 400s.
 It was near identical to the similarly short-lived WK Trail 400 mentioned here.
 Both use the same Shineray XY 400 engine from Mash’s Roadstar retro.

-In the UK you can now pick up low-mileage WKs from £2500 and end-of-line Mash Advs new from £4000, complete with panniers, as shown above.
+In the UK you can now pick up low-mileage WKs from £2500 and end-of-line Mash Advs were going new from £4750, complete with panniers, as shown above.